Free Educational Resource

 Historical Performance Snapshot

-• 2023: +20.0% (record year, no major trigger events)
+• 2023: +20.0% (record year, post-Ian hard market repricing)

-• 2022: −1.5% (Hurricane Ian losses)
+• 2022: −1.5% (Hurricane Ian losses — only negative year in history)

 • 2021: +5.5%